-Red vs. Blue States and the Shifting US Political Map in 2025
+Red vs Blue States 2026 and the Shifting US Political Map

 A hexagonal map of the U.S. showing "Red vs. Blue States," with red representing Republican states and blue representing Democratic states